What Is Blind Hiring? (How to Implement It)Risk Management

 - Improved productivity: Diverse teams deliver 60% better results.

-- Builds trust and engagement: Diversity practices are directly linked to levels of employee engagement, trust, and value.
+- Builds trust across your team: Diversity practices are directly linked to levels of employee engagement, trust, and value.

 It’s no surprise that diversity in an organization is crucial.
 Consider the below tips on how to incorporate blind hiring into your hiring process.